Building Permits

 Question #3: How much will a building permit cost?

-• Note: Deschutes County provides permit review services to enforce Building and Fire Codes.
-The County will have their own fees separate from the City's fees.
+• The County will have their own fees separate from the City's fees.
 Please reach out to a Deschutes County Permit Technician to request an estimated fee calculation for your project.

 Question #4: How long does it take to get a building permit?